GoogleCloudPlatform/cluster-health-scanner/README.md

 ###### NCCL Health Check Settings

 - `health_checks.HC_NAME.env.YAML_FILE`:
-  must be set to either `"a3plus/nccl_healthcheck.yaml"` or `"a3/nccl_healthcheck.yaml"`, depending on the nodes' accelerator type.
+  must be set to either `"a3ultra/nccl_healthcheck.yaml"` or `"a3plus/nccl_healthcheck.yaml"` or `"a3/nccl_healthcheck.yaml"`, depending on the nodes' accelerator type.

 ###### GPU Health Check Settings